 The analyses for mapping and modeling were combined for the purpose of Task 4A.
-It was assumed that areas with maps would have associated hydrologic and hydraulic (H&H) models that would correlate in accuracy and age to the mapping level of detail and effective date.
-For the scores within this category, regulatory (FEMA) maps were used, rather than watershed study or master drainage plan maps.
-The analysis was based on the most predominant map type and age within each HUC-12 based on the following scale in order of least accurate to most detailed and current regulatory flood mapping:
+It was assumed that areas with maps would have associated H&H models that would correlate in accuracy and age to the mapping level of detail and effective date.
+For the scores within this category, regulatory FEMA maps were used, rather than watershed study or master drainage plan maps.
+The analysis was based on the most predominant map type and age within each HUC-12 watershed based on the following scale in order of least accurate to most detailed and current regulatory flood mapping:

-- No mapping

-- Zone A (approximate limits and no base flood elevations)

-- Pre-2008 (pre-LiDAR data)

-- Base Level Engineering (BLE created with updated topography but using approximate methods)

-- 2008 2018 Maps (Previous LiDAR dataset)

-- 2018 Maps (Newest LiDAR) and Atlas 14
+- No mapping - Zone A (approximate limits and no base flood elevations) - Pre-2008 (pre-LiDAR data) - Base Level Engineering (BLE created with updated topography but using approximate methods) - 2008 2018 Maps (Previous LiDAR dataset) - 2018 Maps (using Newest LiDAR and Atlas 14 rainfall data)

-The breakdown was created based primarily on the age of terrain data along with level of mapping study detail (for example, Zone AE versus Zone A).
+The breakdown was created based primarily on the age of terrain data along with level of mapping study detail (for example, Zone AE versus Zone A on FIRMs).
 Scoring criteria for this category is shown in Table 4-6.
-Note that no HUC-12s in the San Jacinto region had Zone A flood maps or no maps available.
+Note that no HUC-12 watersheds in the San Jacinto region had Zone A flood maps or no maps available.

 It is also important to note that much of Harris County had high scores reflecting older mapping information.
-The Harris County Flood Control District (HCFCD) recently finished the development of updated floodplain modeling and mapping for the entire Harris County.
+HCFCD recently finished the development of updated floodplain modeling and mapping for the entire Harris County.
 These models and maps are currently undergoing review by FEMA and are expected to be preliminarily released in 2023.
 For the Task 4A assessment, only modeling and mapping available to the public and agencies today was considered.
-Future regional flood planning cycles will likely be able to incorporate the new maps, thus updating the Category 3 and 4 score for the HUC-12s within Harris County.
+Future regional flood planning cycles will likely be able to incorporate the new maps, thus updating the Category 3 and 4 score for the HUC-12 watersheds within Harris County.